Bavorov: Sights

 The most valuable building in Bavorov is the Church of the Assumption of the Virgin Mary.
 It is one of the most important South Bohemian Gothic buildings.
 The church was built in 1360–1384 and replaced an older church, which stood here in 1350 at the latest.

-The historic centre of Bavorov is Míru Square, which is in the shape of a regular square typical for South Bohemian Region.
+The historic centre of Bavorov is the square Náměstí Míru, which is in the shape of a regular square typical of the South Bohemian Region.
 The former manor house, locally called "The Castle", is a Baroque building that dominates the square.
-In the centre of the square there is a fountain built in 1742.
+In the centre of the square is a fountain built in 1742.

 Small Worlds is a museum of dollshouses, models and other tiny toys.
 It is open during the summer months and for special events.

 The most valuable technical monument is a water mill with unique hydroelectric power plant.
-The mill was built in the first half of the 19th century and the power plant in the 1930s.
+The mill was built in the first half of the 19th century and the power plant dates from the 1930s.